'She-Hulk' Release Schedule: When Does Episode 2 Hit Disney Plus?

 The latest Marvel series to head over to Disney Plus stars the incredible Tatiana Maslany as She-Hulk.
 She-Hulk: Attorney at Law is a half-hour scripted comedy about Jennifer Walters, The Hulk's equally green cousin.

 The first season consists of nine episodes.
 Six are directed by Kat Coiro and the other three by Anu Valia, with Jessica Gao as head writer.
-Originally, She-Hulk was set to take over Ms. Marvel's Wednesday release spot, but a Disney press release revealed the episodes will now arrive on Thursdays.
-Clear your schedules for the lighthearted series, which nabbed a brand-new trailer at San Diego Comic-Con.
+Originally, She-Hulk was set to take over Ms. Marvel's Wednesday release spot, but the episodes will now arrive each Thursday.
+Clear your schedules for the lighthearted series.

 Exact She-Hulk episode release dates and times